-Talking to your teenager is one of life’s big challenges, requiring flexibility, creative thought and a willingness to enter into their world.
+Talking with your teenager is one of life’s big challenges, requiring flexibility, creative thought and a willingness to enter into their world.

 The aim is to give your teenager food for thought, rather than just dispensing advice, or reading them the riot act.